Goa

 When the NGT upheld the EC, the people appealed the case before the Supreme Court.
 In March 2019, the apex court struck down the NGT's order and suspended the EC.
 It ordered the government to re-assess the project.
 After the government completed the process, the apex court revived the EC in January 2020 and allowed the project to be completed.
 According to the government, the airport would become operational by 2022.
 After the Supreme Court's decision, there has been no reports of further opposition to the project.

+Despite disposal, tensions persisted on the ground.
+Two anti-Mopa supporters were briefly arrested in January 2021 in a dispute involving a government surveyor.
 The anti-Mopa protestors were primarily agitating against the additional land acquisition of 46.6693 hectares of land located in the villages of Dhargalim, Varconda, and Casarvarnem from local agricultural land-owners for the construction of the 'Mopa link road', which would connect the village of Dhargalim to the Mopa Airport.

 The locals approached the Bombay High Court against the land acquisition for the Mopa Link Road in a batch of writ petitions filed in 2022.
 Soon thereafter, various other locals approached the National Green Tribunal challenging the construction of the Link Road on environmental grounds.
 However, stating that the construction of Link Road was ‘absolutely essential’, the Bombay High Court dismissed the challenges vide its order of 13 April 2022, which was the rationale which was echoed by the National Green Tribunal as they disposed of the NGT petition vide their order dated 27 September 2022.